 3. Company-Wide Data Breaches3.
 Company-Wide Data Breaches

 Data breaches result from hackers accessing a company’s files and can result in tens or hundreds of thousands of people having their personal information leaked online.
 Recent years have seen this become one of the leading causes of identity theft.
 Recently it’s become a hot topic due to several high-profile breaches, such as the 2019 Facebook data leak.
 Data breaches can result in victims getting their names, email addresses, and passwords leaked online.
 At their worst, it can also mean revealing your credit card numbers and social security number.

 How Homebuyers Can Prevent Identity TheftHow Homebuyers Can Prevent Identity Theft

 Before making an offer on a home or even starting your home search, it may be prudent to request a credit report.
-You can do this through a third party like annualcreditreport.com or directly through one of the three major credit bureaus – Equifax, Experian, and TransUnion.
+You can do this through a third party like annualcreditreport.com or one of the three major credit bureaus – Equifax, Experian, and TransUnion.
 You are entitled to one free credit report every 12 months from each of the three major credit companies.

 What To Do If You’re a Victim of Identity TheftWhat To Do If You’re a Victim of Identity Theft

 Many people realize they are victims of identity theft before they place an offer on a home, usually after the underwriters for their mortgage application pull a credit report.
 Others may not find out until after the offer is placed.
-Whatever your situation, the sooner you can report the fraudulent activity, the better your chances are that you can repair the problem and continue with the home purchase.
+Whatever your situation, the sooner you report the fraudulent activity, the better your chances are that you can repair the problem and continue with the home purchase.